ory/ladon/README.md

 ## Usage

+We already discussed two essential parts of Ladon: policies and access control requests.
+Let's take a closer look at those two.

 ### Policies

-Policies are an essential part of Ladon.
-Policies are documents which define who is allowed to perform an action on a resource.
-Policies must implement the `ladon.Policy` interface.
-A standard implementation of this interface is `ladon.DefaultPolicy`:
+Policies are the basis for access control decisions.
+Think of them as a set of rules.
+In this library, policies are abstracted as the `ladon.Policy` interface, and Ladon comes with a standard implementation of this interface which is `ladon.DefaultPolicy`.
+Creating such a policy could look like:

 ```go
 import "github.com/ory-am/ladon"